Skip to content

 • Are there audit events to review?

 Keep those worlds separate.
-Giving users a status page is helpful.
+Giving users read-only status data is helpful.
 Giving them a control panel is how support requests become evidence.

-The public interface may be safely exposed through HTTPS when configured appropriately.
+The public API listener may be safely exposed through HTTPS when configured appropriately.

 A common deployment pattern is:

-For most deployments, expose the public interface through a reverse proxy such as Caddy, nginx, or Traefik.
+For most deployments, expose the public API through a reverse proxy such as Caddy, nginx, or Traefik, and set cors_allowed_origins (see Configuration) to the exact origin(s) of any browser-based dashboard that will call it cross-origin.

 A simple hostname layout might look like this:

-The public hostname can be linked from club websites, QRZ pages, dashboards, documentation, or client setup guides.
+The public hostname’s API responses (or a dashboard consuming them) can be linked from club websites, QRZ pages, documentation, or client setup guides.

 The admin and metrics hostnames should be restricted by access control, VPN, firewall policy, or private network routing.